-To get started as a new PTAC Client, you will need to fill out the PTAC Profile form (link coming soon) so your company information can be entered into the data base, which begins the daily emails with solicitations that may interest you.
+To get started as a new PTAC Client, you will need to fill out the PTAC NEW Client Profile Form so your company information can be entered into the data base, which begins the daily emails with solicitations that may interest you.

 You will need a DUNS number – Click on Start Now!
 If you move, you do not need to get a new DUNS number – just click here to update your existing DUNS number